technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/AUnit/README.md

 which accidentally runs forever because the code forgets to call an explicit `pass()`, `fail()` or `skip()`.

-The `TestRunner` in AUnit applies a time out value to all the test cases that it runs.
-The default time out is 10 seconds.
-Currently, the time out value is global to all test cases, individual test time out values cannot be set independently.
+The `TestRunner` in AUnit applies a timeout value to all the test cases that it runs.
+The **default timeout is 10 seconds**.
+A timeout value of `0` means an **infinite** timeout, which means that the `testing()` test case may run forever.
+The value of the timeout is stored as a `uint16_t` type, so the maximum timeout is 65535 seconds or a bit over 18 hours.

+Currently, the timeout value is global to all test cases.
+Time out values for individual tests cannot be set independently.
 If a test does not finish before that time, then the test is marked as `timed out` (internally implemented by the `Test::expire()` method) and a message is printed like this:
 ```
 Test looping_until timed out.
 ```

-The time out value can be changed by calling the static `TestRunner::setTimeout()` method.
+The timeout value can be changed by calling the static `TestRunner::setTimeout()` method.
 Here is an example that sets the timeout to 30 seconds instead:
 ```C++